 Check out the full range of thyroid test kits here.

 You can save 10% by using this link & the code INVISME10 at the checkout.

-Why Home Thyroid Testing Is Useful
+Why An At-Home Thyroid Test Is Useful

 Thyroid diagnosis is notoriously difficult.
 Many people can spend years going back and forth to doctors and specialists with symptoms but no accurate diagnosis.
 There are a few reasons for this.
 Most notably, the NHS typically only tests TSH, which is not a reliable indicator of thyroid function.
 Higher than the normal range suggests hypothyroidism (underactive thyroid), while lower suggests hyperthyroidism.
 It’s also subject to variation; smokers should note that smoking can depress TSH levels, so while you may have hypothyroid symptoms and otherwise have a higher TSH, smoking may be reducing that figure.